 In Curating the Ground, find out about our very first project exploring the field, with the help of Vickerstown Primary, Armelle Tardiveau of e.c.
 Architects and Maddi Nicholson of Art Gene.
 (Link below in Further Reading).

-Discover more about this first year from lead artist, Hannah Brackston: the varied programme of events taking place on and off site – and the discoveries that we (literally) unearthed during our first year Download the PDF report here.
+Discover more about this second year from lead artist, Hannah Brackston: the varied programme of events taking place on and off site.

 Photos: Hannah Brackston

 Public event – archeological excavation of the Allotment Soup site